-If you're traveling to the Twin Cities area of Minnesota this holiday season and are looking for some great places to check out Christmas lights and holiday events, Minneapolis-Saint Paul has several great venues full of seasonal cheer and decorations—from Downtown St. Paul's Wells Fargo Winterskate at Rice Park to the Bentleyville Tour of Lights in the northern city of Duluth.
+If you're traveling to the Twin Cities area of Minnesota during the 2018 holiday season and are looking for some great places to check out Christmas lights and holiday events, Minneapolis-Saint Paul has several great venues full of seasonal cheer and decorations—from Downtown St. Paul's Wells Fargo Winterskate at Rice Park to the Bentleyville Tour of Lights in the northern city of Duluth.
 There are some individual homes and neighborhoods full of the Christmas spirit too.

-Whether you're arriving early in the season or just coming in for the holidays themselves, driving your own car or stuck with public transit options, there's plenty to see and explore on your winter adventure to the Twin Cities.
+Whether you're arriving early in the season or just coming in for the holidays themselves, there's plenty to see and explore on your winter adventure to the Twin Cities in 2018.

-Rice Park is home to downtown St. Paul's Christmas tree and the whole park is draped with twinkling lights from mid-November 2017 through February 11, 2018.
-Here, you'll find the Wells Fargo Winterskate outdoor ice skating rink, the historic Landmark Center—which hosts several holiday events throughout the month—and a ton of Christmas decor throughout the month of December.
+Rice Park is home to downtown St. Paul's Christmas tree and the whole park area is draped with twinkling lights from mid-November 2018 through mid-March 2019.
+Here, you'll find the Wells Fargo Winterskate outdoor ice skating rink, the historic Landmark Center, which hosts several holiday events throughout the month, and a ton of Christmas decor throughout the month of December.

-Visiting the Christmas tree and holiday lights in Downtown St. Paul makes for a classic Christmas tradition for residents and visitors alike, and once Christmas is over, the Winter Carnival begins and Rice Park looks even more festive with the addition of ice sculptures and the arrival of the Winter Carnival Parade.
+Visiting the Christmas tree and holiday lights in Downtown St. Paul makes for a classic Christmas tradition for residents and visitors alike.

-Minneapolis's Loring Park hosts the annual Holidazzle market, which will feature local vendors, an ice skating rink, light displays, and visits from Santa himself—all free of charge—on Thursdays to Sunday between November 24 and December 23, 2017.
+Minneapolis's Loring Park hosts the annual Holidazzle market, which will feature local vendors, an ice skating rink, light displays, and visits from Santa himself, all free of charge, on Thursdays to Sunday between November 23 and December 23, 2018.

-The cute-as-a-button town of Taylor's Falls, about an hour north of the Twin Cities, holds an annual, three-day Lighting Festival on November 24 to 26, 2017, with parades, reindeer, music, food, and entertainment.
+The cute-as-a-button town of Taylor's Falls, about an hour north of the Twin Cities, holds an annual, three-day Lighting Festival on Thanksgiving Weekend, November 23 to 24, 2018, with parades, reindeer, music, food, and entertainment.
 Historic houses in the town get dressed up for the season and welcome visitors to experience the atmosphere of a Victorian Christmas, and the town's several independent stores and boutiques have events and sales that extend through much of the month of December.

 After the Lighting Festival is over, the lights will stay up until Christmas, making Taylor's Falls a pleasant day trip from the Metro area.

-The city of South St. Paul holds the annual Holidaze Celebration, with music, carols, Santa, a mitten and hat drive, and the city's tree lighting ceremony on November 26 in 2017, but Christmas lights and special events remain throughout the month of December.
+The city of South St. Paul holds the annual Holidaze Celebration, with a parade, music, carols, Santa, a mitten and hat drive, and the city's tree lighting ceremony on November 17 in 2018, but Christmas lights and special events remain throughout the month of December.

-South St. Paul is another good place to drive around and check out holiday light displays on homes, so even if you miss the Holidaze Festival, you can still check out some of these gorgeously-lit mini-mansions from the comfort of a warm vehicle.
+South St. Paul is another good place to drive around and check out holiday light displays on homes, so even if you miss the Holidaze Festival, you can still check out some of the gorgeously-lit large homes from the comfort of a warm vehicle.